 Another issue was the estimation of actual measurement errors for onsets.
 To pre-empt this, we ran simulations with a range of idealized BURs against different tempi using estimated measurement errors of 10, 20, 30 and 40 ms. These showed that for fast tempi, i.e., where small beat durations were more likely, the estimation of BURs from inter-onset interval ratios can be considerably biased if one assumes that onset estimations are normally distributed around true onsets (i.e. with an over-/underestimation in low/high BURs of up to 30 %).

-However, we accepted this modelling as adequate for our purposes, since the WJD solos contain mostly legato notes, meaning that durations last until close to the onset of the next event.
+However, the WJD solos contain mostly legato notes, meaning that durations last until close to the onset of the next event.
 We assumed that it is unlikely for an annotator to place an onset during a sounding tone, meaning there are clear causal constraints on the onset annotation.
 Due to the careful preparation of the WJD using time-stretch tools and extensive cross-checking by experts (Pfleiderer et al., 2017), we assumed the measurement error of the onsets to be very low—likely in the range of 0–10 ms. We consulted the main expert who carried out the cross-checking and he agreed that this a reasonably estimation of the measurement error.
 Our simulations showed that a measurement error of 10 ms only has a negligible impact on BURs.
 Therefore, we decided to accept the original WJD annotations for onsets as suitable for all subsequent calculations.

 Estimating BURs

-In order to examine the overall distribution of the data, we chose not to work with BURs directly, but with the binary logarithm of BURs, which symmetrises and linearizes the distribution:
+In order to examine the overall distribution of the data, we chose not to work with BURs directly, but with the binary logarithm of BURs, which symmetrises and linearizes the distribution.
+As a result, the conversion followed the principle:

 log2(BUR) = log2(IOI1/IOI2) = log2(IOI1) – log2(IOI2).

 This way, perfect binary eighths represented by a BUR of 1:1 were mapped to the value 0, since log2(1) = 0.
 This also transformed any log-BUR of a short-long pattern into the negative value of the log-BUR of the corresponding long-short pattern; for example, a perfect triplet BUR of 2:1 is mapped to 1, whereas the inverse BUR 1:2 is mapped to –1.
+Arithmetic means of log-BUR values are then equivalent to geometrical means of BUR.

 To further facilitate analysis, we grouped BURs into three types:

-The ‘snap’ type (short-long beat subdivisions), defined as log2(BUR) < –0.5 (i.e., BUR < .707)
+The ‘snap’ type (short-long beat subdivisions), defined as log2(BUR) < –0.5 (i.e. BUR < 0.707)

-The ‘even’ type (even beat subdivisions), defined as -0.5 < log2(BUR) < 0.5 (i.e., 0.707 < BUR < 1.41)
+The ‘even’ type (even beat subdivisions), defined as -0.5 < log2(BUR) < 0.5 (i.e. 0.707 < BUR < 1.41)

-The ‘swung’ type (long-short beat subdivisions), defined as log2(BUR) > 0.5 (i.e., BUR > 1.41:1).
+The ‘swung’ type (long-short beat subdivisions), defined as log2(BUR) > 0.5 (i.e. BUR > 1.41:1).

+The thresholds for these groups are based on estimations, since they merely serve as illustrative delineations when discussing BUR values and therefore are not crucial for our findings here.

 3. Results